 For more information on the Safety Conference and/or the Safety Industry Partnership, please contact Debi Balog at (814) 262-8366 or via e-mail .

-If you are interested in obtaining resumes, please contact Debi Balog, Workforce Development Director at 814.262.8366 or via e-mail at .
+Click here for the vendor/sponsorship registration form.
+If you have any questions, please contact Debi Balog, Director of Workforce Development at (814) 262-8366 or via email at .

 We received a suggestion on the schedule for the classes: 2 full (8 hours) days a week for 2.5 weeks.
 Please let us know your thoughts.
 Thanks.

 WEDNet funding can be used to help defray the cost of the training.
 To check your company eligibility, contact Julie Davis at 814-262-3813 or via email at .

 JARI and Penn Highlands Community College are hosting a training course on Basic Industrial Electricity.
 There are 12 seats available to companies who may be interested in participating.
 Details on the classes are listed below and the course outline is attached.

 101 Community College Way

 Dates and Times: The first session is scheduled for the week of September 17 and the second session is scheduled for the week of September 24.

 Classes will be held from 8:00am to 12:00pm, Monday-Friday over a 2 week period.

 Instructor: Mr. Stan Kieta, President, REAL Controls, Inc.

 Cost / Participant: For 8 participants, the cost per person will be $1,000.
 If we have 12 participants the cost will be $900.00 per person.